Noah-Boulton/Hockey-pool-2020/README.md

 ## TODO
 - [ ] Make moshockeyhos.ca redirect to moshockyhosers.ca - ESIZ
-- [ ] Use Player Values from Sportsnet - NORO
-- [ ] Fix colouring on Standings page & try having logo to the left of team names and bolded  - ESIZ
-- [ ] Fix broken easter eggs - NORO/MO
 - [ ] Test out whole site - WHOLE TEAM
 - [ ] Rework written content - MO
-- [ ] Make the text larger on standings page and move it beside the image
 - [ ] Display player name selected in the "search" bar when making a team- ESIZ
-- [ ] Add "Top Ho's" hockey card display  where top 3 scorers are displayed as hockey cards - ESIZ/NORO
+- [ ] Add "Top Ho's" hockey card display  where top 3 scorers are displayed as hockey cards - ESIZ/NORO [ HOLD ]
-- [ ] Make site more mobile friendly - ESRAH
 - [ ] Get Jay Baruchel/other celesbians - MO
 - [ ] GTA Wasted "Hosed" Graphic (For team/player being eliminated) - MO
 - [ ] Make podcast player that is similar to a Spotify type player that stays at the bottom of the page and scrolls with you as you navigate - WHOLE TEAM